Nash 600: Replacement

 The pioneering Nash 600 was succeeded and rebranded for the 1950 model year as the Nash Statesman.
 The Statesman continued the 600's 112 in wheelbase.
 The renamed line was positioned as the mid-level offering in Nash Motors' evolving product hierarchy.
-It was between the newly introduced and highly innovative Nash Rambler, a compact car built on a short, 100 in wheelbase, and the established top-of-the-line Nash Ambassador, which rode on a 121 in wheelbase.
-This product segmentation allowed Nash to cater to a range of consumers, from those seeking ultimate economy and maneuverability with the Rambler, to those desiring luxury and space with the Ambassador, with the Statesman providing a balanced option in the middle.
-The spirit of the original 600 series' advanced lightweight design and reputation for fuel efficiency continued in the Statesman, contributing to Nash's post-war market strategy.
+It was between the newly introduced, highly innovative Nash Rambler, a compact car with a short, 100 in wheelbase, and the established top-of-the-line Nash Ambassador, which rode on a 121 in wheelbase.
+This product segmentation allowed Nash to cater to a range of consumers, from those seeking economy and maneuverability with the Rambler, to those desiring luxury and space with the Ambassador, with the Statesman providing an option in the middle.
+The original 600 series' advanced lightweight design and reputation for fuel efficiency continued in the Statesman.